20 Must-Visit Places to Travel in Summer in the USA

 source-kerws.onthego

-Lake Tahoe is a giant blue lake in the mountains.
+Lake Tahoe is a giant blue lake surrounded by beautiful mountains.

 13. Sedona, Arizona